Myalgic encephalomyelitis/chronic fatigue syndrome

 To better identify people with ME/CFS, diagnostic criteria should include these four types of symptoms:

-- A substantial reduction or impairment in the ability to engage in pre-illness levels of occupational, educational, social or personal activities for longer than 6 months
+- a substantial reduction or impairment in the ability to engage in pre-illness levels of occupational, educational, social, or personal activities for longer than six months

-- Post-exertional malaise (PEM), which is a worsening of symptoms following physical, mental, or emotional exertion that would not have caused a problem before the illness.
-PEM can last a couple days to more than a week following the bout of exertion.
+- post-exertional malaise (PEM), which is a worsening of symptoms following physical, mental, or emotional exertion that would not have caused a problem before the illness.
+PEM can last a couple of days to more than a week following the bout of exertion.

-- Unrefreshing sleep that leaves not feeling better or perhaps even feeling worse after a full night’s sleep and no other reason for poor sleep quality.
+- unrefreshing sleep that leaves a person not feeling better, or perhaps even feeling worse after a full night’s sleep, and no other reason for poor sleep quality

 Many people with ME/CFS also experience additional symptoms, including:

-Although there is a lot of evidence that chronic fatigue syndrome is caused by a physical problem involving the immune system, energy metabolism and the nervous system, there is no laboratory test or procedure to confirm the diagnosis.
+Although there is a lot of evidence that ME/CFS is caused by a physical problem involving the brain, immune system, energy metabolism, blood vessels, and the bacteria in the gut, there is no laboratory test or procedure to confirm the diagnosis.
 Today, the diagnosis of ME/CFS is based on the presence of the four major symptoms noted above.

 Your doctor will also want to consider other possible reasons for your symptoms, such as: